BRAIN INJURY ASSOCIATION OF GEORGIA

 Brain Injury Association of Georgia (BIG)- Support Groups*

 Welcome!
-Below is a list of support groups currently meeting virtual, in-person including Peer/Buddy Programs offered by universities.
+Below is a list of support groups currently meeting virtually, in-person, including Peer/Buddy Programs offered by universities.
 Support Group information is subject to change.
 Please contact the support group before you attend a meeting for the first time or if you have not attended recently.
 Some groups may take breaks at different times during the year.
 Always ask to be added to their contact list to stay informed.

 Why Attend a Support Group?
 The purpose of a support group is to learn more about brain injury and available services by meeting with others who are facing or have faced similar challenges.
 The essential elements of a support group are: